Sunday, May 27, 2018

 A great event deserves great food!
 Come out the night before the big race to carbo load and enjoy a delicious meal.
 Click here for more information and to register.

-Once you cross the finish line Marathon and Half and Half Relay and thefinal leg of 3-5 person relay runners will receive a medal.
+Once you cross the finish line, Full Marathon and Half & Half Relay will receive a medal.
 A volunteer will hand you a foil blanket and a bottle of water for your short walk to runner services.
-As you exit the finish area follow signs to the Runner’s Food Tent, Reunion Area, and Gear Check pick -up.
-Marathoners may also visit the Massage Tent and Beer Tent in Waterfront Park.
+As you exit the finish area follow signs to the Runners’ Food Tent, Reunion Area, and Gear Check Pick -up.
+3-5 person Relay Runners will pick up their medals at the Timberlane Dental – Results Tent in Waterfront Park.
+Marathoners may also visit the Massage Tent.

 Meeting Family and Friends